Segmented Operations using Matrix Multiplications: MMV-RAM: A model for matrix multiplication AI accelerators

-While the \ac{MMU} is evidently stronger than the VCU for certain problems, we can show that it is not strong enough by itself to perform arbitrary calculations.
-That is, even if the VCU implements a ``weaker'' class of circuits, it still provides crucial capabilities to the model.
-One example is the following. \begin{lemma} Let $s$ be the MMV-RAM model parameter, and let $m$, $n$ be two positive integers such that $m=ns$.
-There exists a vector operation which can be efficiently implemented in the VCU, i.e., with an AC[0] circuit of size $m$ and depth $\OO(1)$, but it requires $\Omega(n)$ calls to the MMU. \begin{proof} One such operation that ``troubles'' the \ac{MMU} is a simple block-reordering of a large vector.
-Assume that we have a vector of size $ms=ns^2$, which is partitioned in $ns$ blocks of size $s$, and the blocks are grouped in consecutive groups of $s$ blocks each.
-The goal is to reverse the order of the blocks within each group.
+\begin{lemma} Let $s$ be the MMV-RAM model parameter, and let $m$, $n$ be two positive integers such that $n=ms$, and $m\gg s$.
+There exists a vector operation which can be efficiently implemented in the VCU, i.e., with an AC[0] circuit of size $n$ and depth $\OO(1)$, but it requires $\Omega(s)$ calls to the MMU. \begin{proof} In the context of this lemma, only two types of operations are allowed: reading and writing consecutive positions between the memory and the MMU, and executing left and right matrix multiplications.
+In order to model them algebraically, we first introduce some notation.

-Assume that we only have an \ac{MMU} available.
-The rows of a matrix can only be permuted with multiplications from the left.
-From the definition of the MMU, we can reverse the order of at most $s$ blocks (a single group) at a time with a single matrix multiplication.
-This means that we need $\Omega(n)$ total calls to the MMU.
-On the other hand, this reordering can be easily implemented with an AC[0] circuit. \end{proof} \end{lemma}